 Ben Nye Spirit Gum

 If this post is beginning to sound like an advertisement for the brand, it’s not.
 It’s just that Ben Nye products have been used for decades by budding artists and pros alike because they are safe, perform well, and are cost-effective.
-If you’re just starting with effects makeup, Ben Nye Spirt Gum is very newbie-friendly because it is a mild formula that has good hold.
-Remember when working with it, be sure it doesn’t get in the eyes or mouth, and always have a remover on hand.
+If you’re just starting with effects makeup, Ben Nye Spirt Gum is a matte adhesive that is very newbie-friendly because it’s a mild formula that has good hold.
+Remember, when working with it be sure it doesn’t get in the eyes or mouth and to always have a remover on hand.

 Alcone Company Stage Blood